SWM Motorcycles will likely be entering India with the 600 cc off-roader called Super Dual; expect a price range below

 SWM Motorcycles is a specialist in making premium motorcycles but its success could not be voiced out beyond the Italian border.
 However, everything is going to change in a rapid pace as the recently resurrected company will be entering the highly demanding yet lucrative Indian market in alliance with MotoRoyale with new product lineup.

 Located in Varese next to the MV Agusta plant, SWM commenced operations in 1971 before liquidating 13 years later.
 With numerous titles in the motocross and trials scenes, the brand did establish itself in the meantime and left a compelling mark in the Italian motorcycling history.
 Courtesy of the Chinese backers Shineray, SWM was back in action in 2014 and continues to roll out bikes across various categories between 300 and 650 cc.

 Also Read: Upcoming Bikes Under 900cc in India

 Part of its recent growth can be credited with the timely acquirement of Husqvarna’s Varese plant from KTM when it bought the brand from BMW Motorrad.
 The functioning plant comprised of 10 left over vehicles that were still under development and designed by BMW.
 Therefore, the influence can be still visible as the former Husqvarna engines are single-cylinder powerplants updated to existing standards.

 The maiden mill that was not Husqvarna’s but received from China is the all-new 445 cc single-cyl adorning the SWM range.
 The multi-brand premium bike dealerships of Kinetic, the Motoroyale, has partnered with SWM to introduce the SuperDual T in India by early next year.
 Kinetic, which already manufactures some parts for SWM, has also been responsible for bringing the MV Agusta exotics to India.
-It is looking to following a similar strategy with SWM.
+It is looking to follow a similar strategy with SWM.